baloise/gitopscli/docs/commands/create-preview.md

                         Git provider base API URL (e.g.
                         https://bitbucket.example.tld)
-  --git-hash GIT_HASH         the git hash of the app repo which should be deployed --preview-id PREVIEW_ID         the id of the created preview environment folder in the config repo -v [VERBOSE], --verbose [VERBOSE]
+  --git-hash GIT_HASH         the git hash of the app repo which should be deployed --preview-id PREVIEW_ID         the id of the created preview environment -v [VERBOSE], --verbose [VERBOSE]
                         Verbose exception logging
 ```